General webcam troubleshooting

 In the Camera program, you'll see a live video feed if Windows sees the webcam.
 If there's no video or the Camera program displays a message that no camera is found or connected, continue to the next troubleshooting section below.

 If you have an internal webcam (e.g., a laptop with a webcam inside the bezel), this step can be skipped.

 Today, nearly all webcams connect to a USB port on a computer.
 USB devices, including webcams, can sometimes stop working due to glitches in the operating system or with the USB port itself.
 One of the quickest ways to try and fix a USB device is to unplug it and then plug it back into the computer.

-Unplug the webcam from the computer, then plug it back into the computer.
+Unplug the webcam from the computer and then plug it back into the computer.
 You may also want to try plugging the webcam into a different USB port than it was plugged into previously.

 If unplugging and replugging does not work, unplug the webcam again.
 Restart the computer with the webcam unplugged.
-After the computer has restarted and loaded back into the operating system, plug the webcam into a USB port.
+After the computer has restarted and the operating system has loaded, plug the webcam into a USB port.